peteroupc/peteroupc.github.io/random.md

 <a id=Summary></a>
 ## Summary

-- Does the application use random-behaving numbers for **information security** purposes (e.g., as passwords or other secrets)?
+- Does the application use random-behaving numbers for **information security** purposes (for example, as passwords or other secrets)?
     - Yes: Use a [**cryptographic RNG**](#Cryptographic_RNGs).
 - No: Does the application require [**reproducible "random" numbers**](#When_to_Use_a_Manually_Seeded_PRNG)?
     - Yes: Use a manually-seeded high-quality PRNG.
 If a seed is known, use it.
 Otherwise, generate a fresh seed using a cryptographic RNG.